Sierra Skye Stuns In Hot Pink Bikini Bottoms In New Instagram Share

 “And just like that, friday became way better!” noted another social media user.

 The stunner also shared another bikini snap four days ago, that time opting for a zebra-print bikini top and black thong bottoms.
-She stood with her back angled towards the camera and propped her right foot on the edge of the cream cushions of an outdoor couch.
+She stood with her back angled toward the camera and propped her right foot on the edge of the cream cushions of an outdoor couch.

 Sierra tugged at her bikini top with her left hand and the strap fell down her shoulder.
 She rocked a loose bun and completed her look with a pair of Nike sneakers.